clusterio/clusterio/docs/developing-for-clusterio.md

 -------------

-Factorio mods that do not interact with Clusterio should not have any conciderations that need to be taken into account for them to work with Clusterio.
+Factorio mods that do not interact with Clusterio should not have any considerations that need to be taken into account for them to work with Clusterio.